ucsb-cs156/w22/_lectures/lect01.md

 ![fill-in-section-heading-50.png](fill-in-section-heading-50.png)

 You earn 50 points towards the individual part of today's participation when you create your individual part of the repo.
-You only need the heading; no content yet, that's for Thursday.
+You only need the heading; no content yet, that's for Monday.

 # H01